Kartoffel: Controversies

 German journalist Julian Reichelt was nominated for the Goldene Kartoffel ("golden potato") award in 2018 by the Neue deutsche Medienmacher ("New German Media Makers") association, for Bild-Zeitung on writing reports on the poor and immigration.
 Reichelt rejected the award, claiming that the term "Kartoffel" had evolved into a "racial insult on German school yards and is by no means well intentioned."

 "Kartoffel" later appeared in public debate concerning Germany's national football team after they were knocked out of the 2018 FIFA World Cup in Russia.
-According to an article published in the German magazine Der Spiegel, the German football team was said to be segregated into self-appointed groups, Kanake (derogatory slang for "foreigner"), including international players Jérôme Boateng, Mesut Özil, and Julian Draxler, and Kartoffel, with "typical" Germans like Thomas Müller and Mats Hummels.
+According to an article published in the German magazine Der Spiegel, the German football team was said to be segregated into self-appointed groups.
+Kanake (derogatory slang for "foreigner"), including international players Jérôme Boateng and Mesut Özil, and Kartoffel, with "typical" Germans like Thomas Müller and Mats Hummels.
 The difference between these groups is mainly associated with the players' lifestyles: the more lavishly living Kanake group made fun of the lifestyle of the Kartoffeln.
 In response to news coverage of this, national players İlkay Gündoğan and Lukas Podolski, active players in the DFB until 2017, said that it was harmless teasing.

 German satirist and late-night show host Jan Böhmermann described the authors of German Wikipedia as mainly white Germans with no immigration background in the episode Die Telelupe: Wikipedia on Neo Magazin Royale on April 18, 2019.
 He created the article Kartoffel (Slang) on German Wikipedia to see whether the material, which would offend this group of people, would remain on Wikipedia.